 Intrapreneurship is a term that is quite new to most of us.
 So, let’s try to understand what it means before moving further.

-Intrapreneurship is a system where entrepreneurship activities are performed within the walls or boundaries of a particular organisation.
-So, intrapreneurs are employees of a company who work on dedicated projects assigned to them while using their own ideas to innovatively solve problems.
-The firm provides these intrapreneurs with the necessary resources such as funds, marketing setups and other activities in order to achieve their goals.
+Intrapreneurship is a system where entrepreneurship activities are performed within the walls or boundaries of a particular organization.
+So, intrapreneurs are employees of a company who work on dedicated projects assigned.
+While using their ideas to solve problems.
+The firm provides these intrapreneurs with the necessary resources such as funds, marketing setups, and other activities to achieve their goals.

-In short, an intrapreneur can be imagined as an inside entrepreneur of a company.
+In short, an intrapreneur is an inside entrepreneur of a company.
 An intrapreneur shouldn’t be averse to risk-taking and should be open to confronting new challenges.
-Since the companies absorb the losses, an intrapreneur doesn’t incur any cost from his or her own pocket.
+Since the companies absorb the losses, an intrapreneur doesn’t incur any cost from his or her pocket.
 There is a freedom to experiment for the individual albeit with some constraints.
 Intrapreneurs are usually self-driven and possess leadership traits.
 They make the people in their firm belief in their ideas and work towards achieving them.

-traits like extroversion, work values like creativity and other factors like individualism can help organisations identify intrapreneurs as there seems to be a strong association between these factors.
-The entire selection process can be framed to test these skills in a candidate thereby making sure that the right individuals join your firm.
+Companies can frame a selection process to test these skills in a candidate thereby making sure that the right individuals join your firm.

-It is vital for organisations to provide conditions which facilitate intrapreneurship culture.
+Organizations need to provide conditions that facilitate intrapreneurship culture.
 Empowering the managers, who in turn enable their employees to innovate and be flexible while working can be an initial step towards developing intrapreneurship.
+Corporates should also train their employees to facilitate intrapreneurship.
 Thus, these individuals will take ownership of the tasks assigned to them and make appropriate decisions to achieve their goals.